Friday, September 9, 2011

 I passed up going away to college versus traveling around as a junior athlete, competing around the country.
 I would attend classes at a community college in my home town and traveled on weekends to tournaments.

-About a year and a haf into my intense training with a personal coach, an ankle injury (torn ligament) sidelined me and through some anguish and time off from training, I decided I was ready to start my career.
+About a year and a haf into my intense training with a personal coach, an ankle injury (torn ligament) sidelined me.
+After some anguish and significant time off from training, I felt my athletic career was no longer an option, and decided I was ready to start my career.

 I attended my first Open House for my airline when I was 20 years old in Los Angeles.

-Having no idea how a 'real' job would be -- let alone how life operated, I can't even tell you how I came off, but nonetheless after two rounds of interviews and medical, I was hired and went through 7 weeks of training in my home town.
+Having no idea how a 'real' job would be (let alone how life operated) I can't even tell you how I came off as a somewhat clueless youngster, but nonetheless after three rounds of interviews and medical, I was hired and went through 7 weeks of training in my home town.

 My language skill probably helped and the fact that I had just finished a 2 months stint as an interpreter for the Olympic Game for the biggest news agency in Japan probably didn't hurt either.